PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 You can (and should) also create different animations for different situations (standing, walking, ...).
 Just return in `getActiveAnimation` always the animation that should be used at the moment.

-When you start the game now, you should see your animated (but still immobile) hero.
+When you start the game, you should see your animated (but still immobile) hero.

 ![first_start](figs/pm-dungeon_wasd.png)